onzfonz/comp227/src/content/0/en/part0c.md

 and then go to [*Settings->Developer settings->Personal Access Tokens->Tokens (classic)->Generate new token->Generate new token (classic)*](https://imgur.com/S1E0tQc).
 Then give the token a name,
 set expiration to *Custom* (providing a date up to 1 year from now) and select the ```repo, workflow, read:org and gist``` checkboxes for the scopes.
-Once you do that, scroll all the way down and click the green Generate new Token.
+Once you do that, scroll to the bottom and click the green Generate new Token.
 [I did another short animation of this as well.](https://imgur.com/LUAt5DU) You'll then see a page that has the token that says to copy it because you won't be able to see it again.